cloudmaven/documentation/pages/rc/rc_Foster101.md

   - Data management
   - Web applications
     - Web frameworks and the 99% principle
+    - Hands on: Using an API to access openly available data
   - Services
     - AWS Lambda
     - Azure Machine Learning Studio